sk8erboi17/AsynchronousPipelines/README.md

 -   **`Listener.getInstance()`**: This call suggests the use of a singleton for a `Listener` class.
 The `Listener` class is likely responsible for network communication, specifically listening for incoming connections on a server socket.

 -   **`startConnectionListen(server, client -> {...})`**: This method starts the listening process on the specified `server` object.
-The server object is not explicitly defined in the snippet but is assumed to be an instance that represents the server's socket or a similar networking entity.
+The server object is not explicitly defined but is assumed to be an instance that represents the server's socket or a similar networking entity.
 The method takes a lambda function as its second argument, which is executed for each incoming client connection.
-The lambda function receives a `client` parameter, representing the connected client.
+The function receives a `client` parameter, representing the connected client.

     -   **`client`**:  refers to an individual client connection.
 This object is likely an instance of `AsynchronousSocketChannel` or a similar class that facilitates asynchronous communication over network sockets.